This work gives me a sense of purpose – Neles' Sustainability Manager focuses on circular economy

 What does a sustainability manager do exactly?
 What’s your area of responsibility?

 For my part this means, for example: reporting, internal auditing, and development projects.
-Most recently I’ve submitted Neles’ CDP (Carbon Disclosure Project) report and analyzed the results of Neles’ sustainability survey as part of the Materiality Assessment.
+Most recently I’ve submitted the former Neles’ CDP (Carbon Disclosure Project) report and analyzed the results of Neles’ sustainability survey as part of the Materiality Assessment.

 Why did you decide to go into the field of sustainability?
 Why is it important to you?